RedPRL/sml-redprl/doc/src/language.rst

 language of Computational Higher Type Theory (CHTT).

-These expressions include ordinary programming constructs like lambda abstraction and application, records, projectsion, etc., as well as exotic programming constructs inspired by cubical sets:
+These expressions include ordinary programming constructs like lambda abstraction and application, records, projection, etc., as well as exotic programming constructs inspired by cubical sets:

 - dimension expressions ``i``, ``0``, ``1``